jonbirge/logpager/README.md

-# log-forensics
+# log-pager

 ## Overview
-Lightweight security log auditing and forensics written using PHP and JavaScript, intended to provide a dashboard for threats and a quick interface to block them.
+Lightweight security log forensics and blacklisting web interface, intended to provide a dashboard for threats.
-Displays log events as heatmap using tile plot generated with D3, allowing user to click on a given period to drill down into the log.
+Displays log events as heatmap using tile plot, allowing user to click on a given period to drill down into the log.
 Performs asynchronous geolocation and reverse DNS resolution.
-Clicking on IP address in log shows all events from that IP, with a heatmap showing history of that IP.

 ### Threat intel and blocking
 For each IP in the log, there is a button to pull intel about an IP, including port scans, whois,